 Be informed about immigration programs, and build your own immigration strategy: immigration programs available to you could depend on your experience in Canada, or your field and qualifications, as related to each province’s programs: there are many ways for French people to work in Canada and immigrate.

 BC Talents dedicates its energy to the french-speaking community in Vancouver.
 We help you in your job research and integration.
-View our job postings on Facebook, participate and ask your questions during our Live Q&A.
+Join us for our next CONNECTWorking event to ask your questions.